ESWDigitalWasteBins/DigitalWasteBins/README.md

 Hello, World!

-Hi human, this the world!
+Hi human, this is the world!